Low-dimensional solenoidal manifolds: Solenoidal Riemann surfaces

 \noi Dennis Sullivan has constructed an important lamination whose Teichmüller space is remarkable: {\it The universal commensurability Teichmüller space}.
 The construction of {\it Sullivan's universal hyperbolic solenoid} is based on profinite constructions.
-More precisely: if $\Sigma$ is a compact orientable surface of genus $g\geq2$ and if we consider the inverse limit corresponding to the tower of {\it all} the finite-index coverings of $\Sigma$ we obtain a 2-dimensional solenoidal manifold or surface lamination $\cL_\mathcal{h}$.
-We can consider complex structures on this lamination so that each leaf has a complex structure and the complex structures vary continuously in the transversal direction.
+More precisely: if $\Sigma$ is a compact orientable surface of genus $g\geq2$ and if we consider the inverse limit corresponding to the tower of {\it all} the finite-sheeted coverings of $\Sigma$ we obtain a 2-dimensional solenoidal manifold or surface lamination $\cL_\mathcal{h}$.

+\begin{remark} $\cL_\mathcal{h}$ is the McCord solenoidal manifold which is the algebraic universal covering of $\Sigma$ discussed in section \ref{profinite-McCord}.
+However, following Dennis Sullivan, we call this solenoid {\it Universal Hyperbolic Solenoid} to emphasize the fact that $\cL_\mathcal{h}$, together with its laminated complex or hyperbolic structures, encapsulates many of the features of Riemann surfaces (or, equivalently, hyperbolic surfaces). \end{remark}

+We can consider complex structures in this lamination so that each leaf has a complex structure and the complex structures vary continuously in the transversal direction.
 There exists a canonical projection $\pi:{\cL}_\mathfrak{h}\to\Sigma$.
-For a dense set of laminated complex structures the restriction of $\pi$ to each leaf is a conformal map onto $\Sigma$ endowed with a complex structure independent of the leaf.
+For a dense set of laminated complex structures, the restriction of $\pi$ to each leaf is a conformal map onto $\Sigma$ endowed with a complex structure independent of the leaf.
 Moreover the inverse limit of a point $K_z:=\pi^{-1}\{z\}, \,\,\,z\in\Sigma$ is a Cantor set.
-In this construction one gets the same inverse limit using any co-final set of finite coverings, for instance normal subgroups or even characteristic subgroups.
-In these cases $K_z$ is canonically a nonabelian Cantor group \cite{Sa, Su2, MS, BNS}.
+In this construction, one gets the same inverse limit using any co-final set of finite coverings, for instance, normal subgroups or even characteristic subgroups.
+In these cases, $K_z$ is canonically a nonabelian Cantor group \cite{Sa, Su2, MS, BNS}.

 \noi The lamination $\cL_\mathcal{h}$ is the suspension of a homeomorphism $\rho:\pi_1(\Sigma)\to{\mathcal{H}(K)}$ (see definition \ref{nullcobordant}).
 If $\Sigma$ is a surface of genus two we can consider a simple closed curve $\gamma$ in $\Sigma$ which separates the surface into two surfaces of genus one with boundary $\gamma$.